Compute Only Once: UG-Separation for Efficient Large Recommendation Models: Experiment

 \subsection{Online A/B Tests}

-We conducted large-scale online A/B experiments to assess the real-world impact of the proposed method by comparing RankMixer with UG-Sep against RankMixer on both the Douyin recommendation system and the ChuanShanJia advertising platform.
+We conducted large-scale online A/B experiments to assess the real-world impact of the proposed method by comparing TokenMixer with UG-Sep against TokenMixer on both the Douyin recommendation system and the ChuanShanJia advertising platform.
 As shown in Table~\ref{tab:online_ab}, key user behavioral metrics on the Douyin recommendation system—including active days, viewing duration, and interaction signals such as likes, HLT, and comments—exhibit only marginal relative changes.
 All observed variations are of negligible magnitude, and both positive and negative fluctuations are accompanied by consistently high $p$-values, indicating that none of the differences are statistically significant.
 These results demonstrate that the proposed method preserves core user engagement behaviors while achieving a substantial system-level benefit, namely a 20\% reduction in online serving latency.
-Similarly, the online results on the Chuanshanjia platform (Table~\ref{tab:ChuanShanJia}) show slight decreases in cost and Advv-related metrics, including Rank Advv and overall Advv.
-However, the magnitudes of these changes remain small (below 0.25\%), and all corresponding $p$-values are well above conventional significance thresholds.
+Similarly, the online results on the Chuanshanjia platform (Table~\ref{tab:ChuanShanJia}) show slight decreases in cost and Advv-related metrics (below 0.25\%), and all corresponding $p$-values are well above conventional significance thresholds.
 Therefore, these variations should be interpreted as statistically insignificant fluctuations rather than systematic performance shifts.

 Overall, across both platforms, no statistically significant improvements or decrements are observed.
 The consistent absence of significant changes indicates that the proposed approach maintains stable online performance, preserving both user engagement and monetization efficiency.